-Digital Public Administration Legislation 4.1 Specific legislation on Digital Public Administration The Single Digital Gateway Regulation On 11 December 2018, the Single Digital Gateway (SDG) Regulation 2018/1724 entered into force.
+4 Digital Public Administration Legislation 4.1 Specific legislation on digital public administration Single Digital Gateway Regulation 11 December 2018, the Single Digital Gateway (SDG) 2018/1724 entered into force.
 Based on a decision of the IT Planning Council, a national stakeholder network for the SDG implementation was set up in April 2019.
-It consisted of SDG multipliers appointed by each of the 16 federal States, the national coordinator appointed by the Federal government, contact persons of the federal ministries and representatives of the leading municipal associations.
+It consisted of SDG multipliers appointed by each of the 16 federal States, the national coordinator appointed by the federal government, contact persons the federal ministries and representatives of the leading municipal associations.
 The network will meet at least twice a year.
-On 21 May 2019, a national kick-off meeting for the SDG implementation took place at the German Federal Ministry of the Interior, Building and Community in Berlin.
+On 21 May 2019, a national kick-off meeting for SDG implementation took place at the German Federal Ministry of the Interior and Community in Berlin.
 The implementation of the SDG regulation was an integral part of the implementation of the German Act for the Improvement of Online Access to Administration Services (Onlinezugangsgesetz, OZG).
 A major screening process of the SDG regulation took place to identify the concrete implementation requirements on all administrative levels.
 The aim of this screening process was to set up a detailed requirement catalogue for the project managers of the current digitalisation initiatives (portal network, digitalisation programme, service accounts, Federal Information Management - FIM, IT consolidation at federal level, modernisation of registries, among others).
 A 280-page checklist was published to provide detailed information about the requirements of the German Act for the Improvement of Online Access to Administration Services.
 In addition, the SDG implementation requirements featured a new website that gives citizens an overview of which eGovernment Services will be digitalised and which are already available online.
 Act for the Improvement of Online Access to Administration Services On 18 August 2017, the Act for the Improvement of Online Access to Administration Services (Onlinezugangsgesetz, OZG) entered into force.
-Federal, regional and local governments are now required to take comprehensive measures in order to promote electronic government services.
-Core requirements include: - All (suitable) administrative services must be available online within five years after the law's entry into force; - Federal and municipal eGovernment services must be available both through a newly created federal online portal and the online portals of the federal states (Länder).
+The federal, regional and local levels of government are now required to take comprehensive measures in order to promote electronic government services.
+Core requirements include: - All (suitable) administrative services must be available online within five years after the law's entry into force; - Federal and municipal eGovernment services must be available both through a newly created federal online portal and the online portals of the federal States (Länder).
 All portals are meant be connected to a network of portals, the Portalverbund.
-Thus, access to electronic government services becomes easier and more user-friendly; - Access to all administrative services in the portal network must be allowed via a secure single-user account.
+Thus, access to electronic government services becomes easier and more user-friendly; and - Access to all administrative services in the portal network must be allowed via a secure single-user account.
 In the user account, personal data (e.g. date of birth, residence) can be stored permanently for the users' convenience, provided they have given their consent.
-Act on the promotion of electronic Government On 17 June 2013, the Bundestag, with the approval of the Bundesrat, adopted the Act on the promotion of electronic government (eGovernment Act, EGovG).
+Act on the Promotion of Electronic Government On 17 June 2013, the Bundestag, with the approval of the Bundesrat, adopted the Act on the promotion of electronic government (eGovernment Act, EGovG).
 The German law for the promotion of eGovernment came into effect on 1 August 2013.
 Its aim was to facilitate electronic communication with the administration and to enable federal, State and local authorities to provide simpler, more user-friendly and efficient eGovernment services.
-The main provisions include: - obligation for federal, state and local authorities to open a point of access for the transfer of electronic documents; - obligation for federal authorities to open a De-Mail access and to offer an electronic proof of identity via electronic identity (eID) card and electronic residence permit; - electronic record keeping; - enabling electronic evidence and electronic payment in administrative procedures; - obligation to document and analyse processes before implementing information technology systems; - provision of machine-readable data (open data); - georeferencing of electronic registers.
+The main provisions include: - Obligation for federal, State and local authorities to open a point of access for the transfer of electronic documents; - Obligation for federal authorities to open a De-Mail access and to offer an electronic proof of identity via electronic identity (eID) card and electronic residence permit; - Electronic record keeping; - Enabling electronic evidence and electronic payment in administrative procedures; - Obligation to document and analyse processes before implementing IT systems; - Provision of machine-readable data (open data); and - Georeferencing of electronic registers.